argo0n/dvbot-docs/docs/commands/mod/tools.md

     Censor functions in Dank Vibes Bot are only for moderating output such as [`hideping`](../../fun/fun/#hideping), [`nick`](../../fun/fun/#nickbet) and [`dm`](../../fun/fun/#dm).

+!!! warning

+    Certain moderation commands are not shown in this documentation, use the help command to see all the available commands.

 ## `getraw`

 Gets the raw content of a message.